computer-chess-index/cci/README.md

 ## 🕰️ Status

-Early stage – initial data gathering and format definition.
-Expect frequent revisions and structural changes.
+> "With cautious skill, tap by tap — a small chip of rock, and no more, perhaps, in a whole anxious day — so could we work, and as the years went by we should open up new ways, and display far chambers that are still dark, glimpsed only as a void beyond fissures in the rock."

+---

+## 🌍 Support

 If you’d like to contribute by sharing verified information,
 suggesting structure improvements, or testing data workflows,
 contributions and feedback are welcome.

-> "With cautious skill, tap by tap — a small chip of rock, and no more, perhaps, in a whole anxious day — so could we work, and as the years went by we should open up new ways, and display far chambers that are still dark, glimpsed only as a void beyond fissures in the rock."

----

-## 🌍 Support

 This project is maintained voluntarily.
 Support channels like **GitHub Sponsors** are not set up yet.